-Step 2 Check the Enable NTP checkbox to enable this feature.
+Step 2 Check Enable NTP to enable this feature.

 Step 3 Configure the following NTP settings:

 - Interval: Time interval between the two synchronizing actions with NTP server.
 The unit is minute.

 - NTP Server: IP address of NTP server.

 - NTP Port: Port of NTP server.